Free Online Learning Resources - Programming

 Here at House of Math we know very well that everyone learns differently!
 The resources shown above are courses, some are pure video courses and others are interactive.
 But there are also some who prefer to read when learning.
 For them, there are also free books, both if you want to learn specific languages or if you want to focus on the subject.

 StackOverflow is more forum-based than Github.
 Here people ask questions and experienced programmers can answer.
 Usually, many people have wondered the same thing as you, so here you can get answers to more specific things in every aspect of programming.
-We also have mentors who can program!
+We also have tutors who can program!
 They can help you directly via video and chat if you have any questions and need a proper review.

 A good start might be to start with website development before moving on to the slightly more advanced languages.
 Web.dev is a very good and free resource!
 They have an interactive course that shows you all the different aspects of developing good websites.